National Fertilizers: Marketing

-The company's marketing network comprises central marketing office at NOIDA, Four zonal offices at Bhopal, Lucknow and Chandigarh and Hyderabad, 14 state offices and 39 area offices spread across the country.
+The company's marketing network comprises central marketing office at NOIDA (UP), Four zonal offices at Bhopal, Lucknow and Chandigarh and Hyderabad, 14 state offices and 39 area offices spread across the country.

 Future projects

 An agreement for a joint venture company "Ramagundam Fertilizers And Chemicals Limited" has been signed on 14 January 2015 between National Fertilizers Limited, Engineers India Limited (EIL) and FCIL for setting up new ammonia and urea plants of 2200 MT per day and 3850 MT per day capacity respectively at the existing site of Ramagundam Fertilizer Plant in District.
 Ramagundam in Telangana.
 As per this joint venture agreement, NFL shall provide commissioning, operation, maintenance and marketing services to the joint venture company and EIL shall provide Engineering, Procurement and Construction Management (EPCM) Consultancy Services for the project.
-The total capital expenditure of 50 billion is being funded in Debt:Equity of 70:30 percentage.
+The total capital expenditure of 50 billion is being funded in Debt: Equity of 70:30 percentage.
 NFL and EIL are contributing equity of 26% each and 11% is from FCIL.
 The balance equity is in the process of being tied up.

 The company also has a joint venture (33.33% share) “Urvarak Videsh Limited” with M/s.
 KRIBHCO and RCF as promoters.
 The main objective of the joint venture company is to explore investment opportunity abroad and within the country in nitrogenous, phosphatic and potassic sectors and to render consultancy services for setting up projects in India and abroad.